sammilucia/ASUS-G14-Debloating/README.md

 - How to enable HIPM/DIPM power management for the SSD (see [here](https://www.sevenforums.com/tutorials/177819-ahci-link-power-management-enable-hipm-dipm.html))
 - Disabled Turbo Boost for better power/heat management control (see [here](https://www.reddit.com/r/ZephyrusG14/comments/gho535/important_update_to_properly_disable_boosting/))
 - Update the Western Digital SSD firmware using [Western Digital Dashboard](https://support.wdc.com/downloads.aspx)
-- To prevent ASUS drivers from reinstalling via Windows Update use the [Microsoft "Show or hide updates" troubleshooter](https://support.microsoft.com/en-us/help/3183922/how-to-temporarily-prevent-a-windows-update-from-reinstalling-in-windo)
+- To prevent ASUS drivers from reinstalling via Windows Update use the [Microsoft "Show or hide updates" troubleshooter](http://download.microsoft.com/download/F/2/2/F22D5FDB-59CD-4275-8C95-1BE17BF70B21/wushowhide.diagcab)
 - Windows 10 20H2 Services that are safe to disable [Disable Windows 10 20H2 services](https://www.deviantart.com/sammilucia/art/Windows-10-20H2-Services-that-are-safe-to-disable-861880643)

 ## Before starting
 1. Ensure all Windows Updates are installed and the laptop is in a known-good state.
-1. I recommend you use a tool like [Uninstall Tool](https://crystalidea.com/?source=uninstalltool) to cleans up files missed by several of the uninstallers below.
+2. I recommend you use a tool like [Uninstall Tool](https://crystalidea.com/?source=uninstalltool) to cleans up files missed by several of the uninstallers below.
-2. To install new NVIDIA and AMD drivers, I recommend installing both in "clean-up" or "clean install" mode, which deletes all the previous drivers and settings, then installing the most minimal set of drivers you need.
+3. To install new NVIDIA and AMD drivers, I recommend installing both in "clean-up" or "clean install" mode, which deletes all the previous drivers and settings, then installing the most minimal set of drivers you need.

 ## Procedure

 ### Software cleanup
-Using your uninstaller of choice:
+Uninstall
 1. Uninstall Armoury Crate
+2. Uninstall Armoury Service
+3. Uninstall ASUS Calibration
+4. Uninstall ROG CustomHotKey
-3. Uninstall ASUS Framework Service
+5. Uninstall ASUS Framework Service
-4. Uninstall ASUS Gamefirst IV (supposedly a network optimizer)
+6. Uninstall ASUS Gamefirst IV (supposedly a network optimizer)
-5. Uninstall ROG Live Service
+7. Uninstall ROG Live Service
-6. Uninstall ROG Font Installer (AniMe Matrix font)
+8. Uninstall ROG Font Installer (AniMe Matrix font)
-7. Uninstall MyASUS (used for ASUS driver and firmware updates.
-Remove if you prefer to control these manually)
+9. Uninstall MyASUS (used for ASUS driver and firmware updates.
+Remove if you prefer to manually install updates)
-8. Uninstall AURA
+10. Uninstall AURA
-9. Uninstall AURA Service
+11. Uninstall AURA Service
+12. Uninstall ASUS Aac_NBOT HAL (in _Uninstall Tool_ this is under the **System** tab)

 ### Disable Services (basic)
 The ASUS Optimization service is responsible for keyboard shortcuts, so leave that running.

 Note that simply disabling some services may actually cause performance issues, if things are trying to query those services and they're not available.

+1. Disable ASUSSwitch _(look at the folder location for this service first)_
-1. Disable Armoury Crate Control Interface (if it wasn't uninstalled from the above)
+2. Disable Armoury Crate Control Interface (if it wasn't uninstalled from the above)
-2. Disable ASUS Link Near
+3. Disable ASUS Link Near
-3. Disable ASUS Link Near Extension
+4. Disable ASUS Link Near Extension
+5. Disable AsusROGLSLService Download ROGLSLoader
-4. Disable ASUS Link Remote
+6. Disable ASUS Link Remote
-5. Disable ASUS Link Near
+7. Disable ASUS Link Near
-7. Disable ASUS Software Manager
+8. Disable ASUS Software Manager
-8. Disable Asus System Analysis
+9. Disable Asus System Analysis
-9. Disable ASUS System Diagnosis
+10. Disable ASUS System Diagnosis
-10. Disable ASUS Update Service (asus)
+11. Disable ASUS Update Service (asus)
-11. Disable ASUS Update Service (asusm)
+12. Disable ASUS Update Service (asusm)

 ### Remove ASUS Services (more advanced)
 You can remove all the ASUS services except ASUS Optimization which is required for the hotkeys to work.